 Video shows Trump, Epstein chatting at 1992 Mar-a-Lago party

-NBC says the video posted Wednesday was recorded as part of a profile of Trump, who was newly divorced at the time.
+NBC said the video posted Wednesday was recorded as part of a profile of Trump, who was newly divorced at the time.

 It shows the future president surrounded by young women, whom NBC identifies as cheerleaders for the Buffalo Bills.